FellowshipOfThePing/WBTestPrep/README.md

 ### Profile Page ###

-In the profile view, the user is provided several types of feedback, all filterable by test type, and intended to help them improve their study habits and results.
+In the profile view, the user is provided several types of feedback - all filterable by test type - intended to help them improve their study habits and results.

 Near the top of the page, just below the personal info section, there is the statistical feedback section.
 This is a condensed version of the 'Stats' view that is linked to in the left-hand Navbar.